Oh no! We may not fully support the browser or device software you are using !

 Since the IRS distributes about $300 billion in refunds, unscrupulous people see this money as a lucrative target.
 Once you contact the IRS about the identity theft or possibility of theft, they will advise you on how to proceed.
 A tax professional can also help you out with the process involved in handling this issue.

 You will need to prove your identity with the help of documentation such as your SSN card, driver’s license or passport.
 Once the IRS confirms that you are a victim of identity theft, you might be issued a unique, six-digit number called the Identity Protection Personal Identification Number or IP PIN.
 Following this, you will get a new IP PIN from the IRS every year so as to enable you to file your return without any hitch.
-While the IRS website states that most cases are resolved within 120 days, there are no guarantees, and it can take up to 180 days or more in certain cases.
+While the IRS website states that most cases are resolved within 120 days, there are no guarantees, and can currently take up to 360 days.

 While the IRS, in collaboration with the state agencies and the tax industry, has put in place many safeguards to fight tax identity theft, it is still not foolproof.
 Statistics show that instances of tax- related identity theft is on the decline with such reports to the IRS falling by a significant 40% in 2017, as compared to the previous year.
 This is definitely a good sign, and by staying informed about possible pitfalls and taking precautions, you can help the IRS improve these figures.